The Hookean Law of Black Holes and Fragmentation: Insights from Maximum Force Conjecture and Ruppeiner Geometry: Springy Black Holes and the Hookean Force

 \section{Springy Black Holes and the Hookean Force}

 It was discovered in \cite{1412.5432} that the Hawking temperature of an asymptotically flat Kerr black hole in 4 dimensions can be expressed succinctly as

 in which $g:=(4M)^{-1}$ is the surface gravity of a Schwarzschild black hole of the same mass.
 The ``spring constant'' $k$ is defined by $k:=M\Omega_+^2$, in analogy with the familiar expression $k=m\omega^2$ for a mass $m$ attached to the end of a spring in elementary classical mechanics\footnote{To keep the analogy we prefer to keep (the hidden) $\hbar$ outside the bracket in Eq.(\ref{temp}), so that $k$ -- and consequently the Hookean force -- is a classical quantity.
-We will also do this in higher dimensions.}.
+Explicitly, in conventional units, $T=\frac{\hbar}{2\pi ck_B}\left[\frac{c^4}{4GM}-\frac{G}{c^2}M\Omega_+^2\right].$ We will also do this in higher dimensions.}.
+Let us now consider higher dimensional rotating black holes (the Myers-Perry solution \cite{MP}) with one angular momentum and use Eq.(\ref{temp}) to define $k$.